Econify/graphql-request-profiler/README.md

-# graphql-request-trace
+# graphql-request-profiler

-Easy to use GraphQL performance analysis utility for tracing resolver execution time.
+Easy to use GraphQL performance analysis utility for profiling resolver execution time.

 ## Usage